gchristian321/dragon-griffin-merge/README.md

 ```
 (or t5, depending on which option was used for the DRAGON tree).

-After doing this, events fro either GRIFFIN or DRAGON can be accessed as they normally would.
+After doing this, events from either GRIFFIN or DRAGON can be accessed as they normally would.